harsh285/Face-Recognization/README.md

   ### Download From Google Drive

-   Download pre-trained Keras FaceNet model and Kaggle's Dataset For Face Recognition.
+   Download pre-trained Keras FaceNet model and Kaggle's Dataset For Face Recognition.and Put this .h5 model and Dataset in Directory where your .py files are.

    * [Facenet Model And Data](https://drive.google.com/open?id=1ht3M3g3ndYLKIbFcxFXe7AGTlwve33k9)